hitalo/virgulino/README.md

 #### Why?

-If you want understand about we decided this, look to [here](https://github.com/lampiaosec/virgulino/issues/35).
+If you want understand about why we decided this, look to [here](https://github.com/lampiaosec/virgulino/issues/35).